biblius/hextacy/README.md

     ```

     This function needs to be `pub(crate)` as it gets used by the router module.
 Here we pass in the Arcs to the connection pools we want to use and actix's `ServiceConfig`.
 We then construct the service with the specific adapter we want to use for the user repository, pass it the connection pool, wrap the service in actix's `Data` wrapper and configure the server to use it, set the '/users' resource to call the handler we specified for this route and inject the `PgUserAdapter` as our repository.
-Also note that this is the only file we specify the exact adapter to plug in to the service.
+Also note that this is the only file in which we specify the exact adapter to plug in to the service.

 - ### **Middleware**